Tech Made Simple

 How do I know if my Facebook account has been hacked rather than cloned?

 When your account is cloned, someone on Facebook is pretending to be you.
-But when your account is hacked, someone is actually using your Facebook account to be you.
-Though cloning is more common, you should check to be sure no one has access to your account.
-Here's how to check if your Facebook account has been hacked:
+But when your account is hacked, someone has gained access to your Facebook password and is actually using your Facebook account to be you.
+The most obvious signs of hacking are spam posts from your real account or being locked out of your account entirely.
+Though it's possible someone has hacked your account using stolen credentials but not yet taken any action.
+To confirm if your Facebook account has been hacked, you can check for any unusual logins:

 1. Open Facebook from your web browser.

-2. Click the triangle in the upper right to open the menu, then select "Settings & privacy."
+2. Click your profile photo in the upper right to open the menu, then select "Settings & privacy."

 3. Select "Settings."

-5. The “Where You’re Logged In” section tells you every device that’s logged on to your account, and when they last logged on.
-Click “See More” to see a full list, and review each login to decide if it’s you.
+5. The "Where You're Logged In" section tells you every device logged on to your account and when they last logged on.
+Review each login to decide if it's you.

 What should I do if my Facebook account has been hacked?